 The Nurse Anesthetist Program is a 36-month DNP, front-loaded, regionalized course of study that consists of two phases.
 All students matriculating in May 2013 and after will enter the DNP program.
 The Phase I didactic component, conducted on the campus of USU, provides the student with the academic and professional education necessary for entrance into the clinical arena.
 All content areas identified in the Standards and Guidelines for Accreditation of Nurse Anesthesia Educational Programs are introduced during Phase I. The 21-month DNP Phase II clinical component focuses on the application of science and research to clinical anesthesia.
 Students are assigned to a federal medical treatment facility as their principal clinical training site.
 Individual clinical training sites (enrichment and required) may be eliminated or added as needed to assure quality clinical education.
 The clinical phase is designed to guide graduate students toward the goal of functional autonomy by demanding that students care for patients in a manner reflecting comprehensive integration of scientific principle and anesthesia theory, as well as maximal independent decision-making appropriate to each student's level of experience.

 The Uniformed Services University Nurse Anesthesia Program is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) for a 30-month masters (MSN) program and a 36-month Doctor of Nursing Practice (DNP) program.
-The program received a 10 year accreditation in October of 2003.
-The program had a COA review in the Spring of 2013, results are pending.
+The nurse anesthesia program received a 10 year accreditation in October 2013.

 The address for the COA is 222 Prospect Avenue, Park Ridge, IL, 60068.
 The COA phone number is (847) 655-1160, and their e-mail address is email@example.com.
 Link to webpage: http://home.coa.us.com.

-The first nurse anesthesia DNP class will enter USU in May of 2013.
-Therefore, no outcome data is available at this time.
+The first nurse anesthesia DNP class entered USU in May of 2013.
+Outcome data for the DNP program will be available Summer 2016.